 - Want to apply for special consideration for mid-year entry (application is through the University Admission Centre); or.

-- Deferred your offer in 2013 and now wish to apply for entry to a different course (not the course you deferred from), either at Curtin or another WA University; or
+- Deferred your offer in 2016 and now wish to apply for entry to a different course (not the course you deferred from), either at Curtin or another WA University; or

 - Have been/are enrolled in Open Universities Australia (formerly Open Learning Australia), and are now seeking admission into an undergraduate degree course; or

 - Want to apply for special consideration for start-of-the-year (supporting application also to be lodged with University Admission Centre); or

 - Have been/are enrolled in the Health Sciences Graduate Entry Foundation Course and are seeking admission into an undergraduate degree course; or

 Although student selection is based upon merit, government, economic and social priorities are reflected in the selection guidelines prepared by the University each year.
 The individual selection of eligible students for Curtin courses is made within the above guidelines by the relevant Curtin teaching school and will normally take into account the following factors:

 - Attainment of prerequisites;